aypjames/google-books/google-books/README.md

 ## Challenges

-- Transferring of data across components - Next time, might consider using the useContext Hook
+- Transferring of data across components - Next time might consider using the useContext Hook.
-- Decluttering and organisation of Components and Containers
+- Decluttering and organisation of Components and Containers.